jeremyButtler/freezeTB/programs/ftbRaylibSrc/using_rayWidg.md

 Functions:

-- butDraw_rayWidg: draws a button and/or updates height
+- butDraw\_rayWidg: draws a button and/or updates height
   and width of a button widget
-- entryDraw_rayWidg: draws an entry box and/or updates
+- entryDraw\_rayWidg: draws an entry box and/or updates
   height of entry box
-- labDraw_rayWidg: draws a lable and/or updates height and
+- labDraw\_rayWidg: draws a lable and/or updates height and
   width of label

 ### tile widgets

-The tilein system uses tile_widg_rayWidg to find the x,y coordinates for the tiled widgets.
+The tileing system uses tile\_widg\_rayWidg to find the x,y coordinates for the tiled widgets.
 You will need to call the drawing functions first or set the width and height manually.

 Input:

-- widg_rayWidg structure with tiled widgets to update
+- widg\_rayWidg structure with tiled widgets to update
 - the number of pixels to offset each row by
-  - spacing between rows, use -1 to do the height of one character (def_height_rayWidg)
+  - spacing between rows, use -1 to do the height of one character (def\_height\_rayWidg)
 - the number of pixels to offset each column by
   - spacing between columns, use -1 to do number of pixels in one letter ('a')

 The output is 0 for no errors and 1 for memeory errors.
-  Look at the buttons, entry, and other widgets tile examples for tile_widg_rayWidg examples.
+  Look at the buttons, entry, and other widgets tile examples for tile\_widg\_rayWidg examples.

 ### rectangles